jkymmel/petclinic-service/README.md

 The SOAP service consists of 8 operations.

 All SOAP requests require a API key to be set.
-The key can be set in active `application.properties` configuration.
+The key can beset in active `application.properties` configuration.

 ##### GetAllPets